bexxandbrain - Fotolia

 Mobile phones are generally affordable and available to the population at large, making them more accessible than computers and far more cost-effective than hospital beds.

-According to the International Telecommunications Union, the continent of Africahas some 280 million total telephone subscribers, of which some 260 million (over 85%) are mobile cellular subscribers.
-As such it represents the continent with the highest ratio of mobile to total telephone subscribers of any region in the world.
+According to the International Telecommunications Union, the continent of Africa has some 280 million total telephone subscribers, of which some 260 million (more than 85%) are mobile cellular subscribers.
+As such, it represents the continent with the highest ratio of mobile to total telephone subscribers of any region in the world.

-The question is how to tap into this explosion ofmobile phone usage to support health care programmes in developing countries.
+The question is how to tap into this explosion of mobile phone usage to support health care programmes in developing countries.

-mHealth for Development
+Mhealth for Development

-In July 2008 the UN Foundation and Vodafone technology partnership held a week-long workshop during a Rockefeller Foundation eHealth event, which brought together 25 experts in the use of mobile technology for health care.
+In July 2008, the UN Foundation and Vodafone technology partnership held a week-long workshop during a Rockefeller Foundation eHealth event, which brought together 25 experts in the use of mobile technology for health care.

 The group has been set up to help promote best practices in using mobile technology to support healthcare programmes in developing nations.

 “We have seen that encouraging the population to participate in a quiz is raising awareness of the disease and how to prevent it.
 We are actually seeing a 40% increase in those going in for HIV tests.”

 SMS to encourage medication

 It was used during a 2007 trial in South Africa to ensure people took their medication for TB.
-In the pilot, 90% of patients complied with their TB medication compared to 22% to 60% take-up without it.
+In the pilot, 90% of patients complied with their TB medication, compared with 22% to 60% take-up without it.

-Developed by David Green, a South African GP, SIMpill uses a prescription bottle with an embedded mobile phone chip.
-Basically, it is a pill bottle that uses mobile phone technology to remind people on medication to take their pills on time.
+Developed by David Green, a South African GP, SIMpill uses a prescription bottle with an embedded mobile phone chip – basically, it is a pill bottle that uses mobile phone technology to remind people on medication to take their pills on time.
 It also warns the patient if they are about to take too much.

 If the patient takes their medication as prescribed, no communication is made and the “medication event” is stored in the database.
-If the patient does not take their medication as prescribed, then, after a set deviation period, the patient is sent a reminder to take their medication.
+If the patient does not take their medication as prescribed, then after a set deviation period, the patient is sent a reminder to take their medication.

-Furthermore, Mechael from the Millenium Village project believes mobile health is moving from informal to more formal use.
+Furthermore, Mechael from the Millennium Village project believes mobile health is moving from informal to more formal use.
 Thanks to the huge amount of interest from the mobile telecommunications industry, it seems that mHealth is now being deployed far wider than was possible previously.

 Case study: Text to Change

-Text to Change, the Dutch non-profit organisation, is an example of how a simple application can make a big difference.
-It runs a series of four-week education programmes using SMS messaging.
-Each programme starts with an announcement SMS message to target a group of mobile users in a given region, which encourages them to opt into a questionnaire.
-Participants are then sent multiple choice quiz questions as SMS messages.
-They receive airtime as an incentive.
-Hajo van Beijma at Text to Change, says, "We increase their knowledge, gather data about their current knowledge on HIV/AIDS and stimulate them to go for HIV testing."
+It runs a series of four-week education programmes using SMS messaging, and each programme starts with an announcement SMS message to target a group of mobile users in a given region, which encourages them to opt into a questionnaire.

 Text to Change ran a pilot in Mbarara, Uganda to test this initiative in February 2008.
-From February 14th 2008 until April 8th 2008 there were 15,000 Celtel (now ZAIN) mobile phone users targeted in the Greater Mbarara region.
+From 14 February 2008 to 8 April 2008, there were 15,000 Celtel (now ZAIN) mobile phone users targeted in the Greater Mbarara region.

 The current Ugandan programmes have to be scaled up to a nationwide programme.
-Expansion to other EastAfrican countries is expected to start from mid-2009.
+Expansion to other East African countries is expected to start from mid-2009.
 Text to Change is part of the Open Mobile Consortium.
 The group pans to redevelop its SMS software to make in open source this year.

-Case study EpiSurveyor
+Case study: EpiSurveyor

 With backing from the United Nations Foundation, Vodafone Foundation and the World Health Organisation, EpiSurveyor has been deployed in 20 countries in sub-Sarharan Africa and Kenya, Uganda and Zambia.
 It is regarded as a shining example of mHealth in action.

 Health workers need to run surveys and collect health data to run immunisation programmes, such as the programme to provide immunisation against measles.
 The software, which runs on Palm handheld computers, allows healthcare workers to gather information from the population.
 This information is uploaded onto a central database.

-“Because the data collected with EpiSurveyor will be digital from the moment of collection and because digital data is much easier to analyse, we believe that analysis is much more likely to be done, and done promptly, without having to wait months for data entry."
+“Because the data collected with EpiSurveyor will be digital from the moment of collection, and because digital data is much easier to analyse, we believe that analysis is much more likely to be done, and done promptly, without having to wait months for data entry,” the report said.